mrshll1001/ocds-sample-frameworks-data/README.md

 + [015_two_publishers_framework_first_direct-calloff.json](/multi_publisher/015_two_publishers_framework_first_direct-calloff.json)
 + [016_two_publishers_framework_second_direct-calloff.json](/multi_publisher/016_two_publishers_framework_second_direct-calloff.json)

-With the framework agreement in place and published by *Crown Commercial Services*, it becomes straightforward to represent Direct Call-offs made by another publisher.
+With the framework agreement in place and published by *Crown Commercial Services*, it becomes straightforward to represent direct call-offs made by another publisher.

-A Direct Call-Off is represented by a `contract` block; so an OCDS release is published by *Scottish Government* containing the details of the Call-Off.
+A direct call-off is represented by a `contract` block; so an OCDS release is published by *Scottish Government* containing the details of the Call-Off.
 Since it is published by *Scottish Government*, they use their registered prefix for the release id:
 > **Release metadata**
-> The Direct Call-off has the following metadata.
+> The direct call-off has the following metadata.
  ```json
  {
    "ocid": "ocds-b5fd17-second_example_framework",